 Spring of 2004.
-The company I was working at sent me for a business trip in Tokyo.
-Coinsidentaly, a collage classmate and a college friend’s then-boyfriend-now-husband were also sent by their employer’s their company’s headquarter in Ibaraki Prefecture.
+The company I was working at sent me for a business trip to Tokyo.
+Coincidentally, a college classmate and a college friend’s then-boyfriend-now-husband were also sent by their employer’s their company’s headquarter in Ibaraki Prefecture.
 One weekend, their group planned for one day Tokyo Trip and I decided to join and meet them at the Hamamatsu train station in Tokyo.
 At that time, smartphones (or even roaming mobile phones) and social media weren’t yet that popular or readily available so we only communicated via emails (and Friendster).
 The plan was to meet at the train station at a certain time and, without any further texts messages or whatnots, we met at the exact time and place agreed upon.

 At present time, everyone has access to mobile phones yet still need to constantly communicate on their way to a meeting.
 Funny how technology has only made things more complicated and I’m going to stop here for it only shows how much I aged since this trip.

-I was not aware of the itinerary but as it turned out, the route would be Asakusa, Akihabara, Shibuya, Tokyo Tower and a bar in Roppongi Hills.
+I was not aware of the itinerary but as it turned out, the route would be Asakusa, Akihabara, Shibuya, Tokyo Tower and a bar in Roppongi.
 From the train station, we walked past the very tall World Trade Center Building towards Asakusa Water Bus Station where we took the water bus headed to Asakusa.

 Tokyo Water Bus, Sumida River